demetreades/assingment2js-small-school/README.md

 _Still under construction_

-Firstly insert your `MySQL` credentials into `/database/init.js` and then run it: `node ./database/init.js` to create , use schema, create and populate tables.
+- First insert your `MySQL` credentials into `/database/init.js` and then run it: `node ./database/init` to make and use schema, create and populate tables.

-Connection hangs so you need manually to abort via `CTRL+C` after completion unfortunately.

-_It will be fixed in the future._
+  Connection hangs so you need manually to abort via `CTRL+C` after completion unfortunately. _It will be ***fixed in the future***._

 <br>

-You also need to change credentianls at `/services/connection.js`. for the main connection with the newly created database.
+- You also need to change credentials at `/services/connection.js`. for the main  connection with the newly created database.

 <br>